Stay In Touch

 I still remember the 40 minutes I spent in a leather chair in a well-appointed office, listening to the principal of an elite private school giving me a stunning run-down of the corporate hierarchy, housing trends, cultural divisions, families and factions of an Australian city’s ruling class.
 I could have published it in a sociology journal without changing a word.
 But I also remember talks with working-class mothers and fathers in fibro cottages on the same city’s outskirts.
 They knew as much, but about different things.

-This project turned into two books, more than a dozen articles, a video, endless conference presentations and workshops with teachers and parents.
-It was the most intense research collaboration in my career, and the four of us remain friends, nearly thirty years after Making the Difference was published.
+Tlhis project turned into two books, Making the Difference and its sequel Teachers’ Work, more than a dozen articles, a video, endless conference presentations and workshops with teachers and parents.
+It was the most intense research collaboration in my career, and the four of us remain friends, nearly thirty years later.

-So I convened a very lively series of seminars at the University of Sydney on the theme of ‘the good teacher’, with visiting speakers as well as our own talent.
+Teachers’ work was now being re-shaped by neoliberal policy, through accreditation and auditing regimes.
+I have always valued my connection with teachers in schools, and convened a very lively series of seminars at the University of Sydney on the theme of ‘the good teacher’.
 I shamelessly borrowed from the contributors’ ideas in writing a report on the subject.
-But I haven’t yet been able to develop a research or action agenda out of this, as I had hoped to do.
+Since then I have been trying to analyze how market agendas and corporate power work in education, in universities as well as schools.

 SELECTION OF TEN